prosekit/prosekit/plan_integrations_refactor.md

 - No more manual `AbortController`
 - No more manual property assignment per prop
 - No more manual `addEventListener` per event
-- Single `setupElementProps` call replaces all of it
+- `setupElementProps` handles everything; `cleanupElementProps` in the cleanup return

 ---